 30/08/2020 - Le Journal du Dimanche - This summer has not been a restful one.
 From the explosion in the port of Beirut to the seizure of power by the army in Mali, the war in Libya, the tensions caused by Turkey in the Eastern Mediterranean, the presidential elections in Belarus, and the alleged poisoning of a Russian opposition leader, our neighbourhood has been constantly on the brink of conflagration.
 But what is the relationship between these events?
 At first glance, there is none.
 On closer inspection, however, they all bear witness to the emergence of powers intent on reviving memories of great empires of the past.

 Expressing one’s faith should not be accompanied by acts of violence in any part of the world.
 Intolerance towards different religions or faiths still drives to conflict, violating Human Rights.
 On the International Day commemorating the Victims of Acts of Violence Based on Religion or Belief, the EU pays tribute to all the victims.

-On this first International Day commemorating the victims of acts of violence based on religion or belief, we pay tribute to all those around the world who lost their lives and suffered attacks because of their religion or belief.
-Persecution as a response to religious belief or affiliation, or lack thereof, is a violation of international law and requires joint work to combat it.
+On the International Day commemorating the victims of acts of violence based on religion or belief, we pay tribute to those who have lost their lives, who are attacked, threatened or persecuted due to their religion or belief.